connor-mccarthy/gapnet/README.md

 I tested my hypothesis about GAPNet a deep convolutional GAN ([DCGAN](https://arxiv.org/abs/1511.06434)).
 I trained the GAN on 45,000 unlabeled training samples from MNIST, then trained the classifier (reusing initial weights from the GAN discriminator) on only 20 labeled MNIST examples.
 I tested the classifier on a test set of 10,000 samples.

 I compared this model to a classifier with the same architecture, but trained on only the same 20 labeled MNIST examples.
+I tested on the same 10,000 sample test set.

 | Methodology | Crossentropy Loss | Accuracy |
 | ----------- | ----------------- | -------- |